gitlabhq/gitlab-runner/docs/development/README.md

 GitLab Runner uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage its dependencies - they get checked into the repository under the `vendor/` directory

-Don't add dependency from upstream master branch when version tags are available.
+Don't add dependency from upstream default branch when version tags are available.

 ## Tests